Caisson (engineering): Types

 To install a caisson in place, it is brought down through soft mud until a suitable foundation material is encountered.
 While bedrock is preferred, a stable, hard mud is sometimes used when bedrock is too deep.
 The four main types of caisson are box caisson, open caisson, pneumatic caisson and monolithic caisson.

 Box

-A box caisson is a prefabricated box (with sides and a bottom); where required it is set down on a prepared base.
+A box caisson is a prefabricated box with sides and a bottom, open at the top.
+It is typically set down on a flat, prepared base.
 Once in place, it is filled with ballast to become part of the works, such as the foundation for a bridge pier.
 Hollow concrete structures are generally less dense than water so a box caisson must be secured to prevent it from moving offsite until it can be filled with ballast.
 Sometimes elaborate anchoring systems may be required, such as in tidal zones.
 Adjustable anchoring systems combined with a GPS survey enable engineers to position a box caisson with pinpoint accuracy.